XSCALE-Alliance/virtual_game_without_thrones-facilitation-guide/docs/game-preparation-guide.md

 Videoconferencing using Zoom, in our dedicated [meeting room].

+The address of our Minetest world will be disclosed at the start of the game.

 *Please prepare:*

 All the tools we use are free for you to download, install and use.